chloe-js/my-happy-place/README.md

 # Project name - My Happy Place
-## using mind and body self-improvement techniques to balance your self and find Your 'Happy Place'
+## Using mind and body self-improvement techniques to balance your self and find Your 'Happy Place'
 ![Multi Device Reponsive design](./assests/images/responsive-multi-devices.jpg)

 The purpose of this project is to Build a Meditation/Mindfulness/Yoga Website.